What are we responsible for?

 Commissioning Patient Reference Group (CPRG)

-The CCG also has a Commissioning Patient Reference Group through which patient representatives from practices and other groups across Horsham and Mid Sussex meet together monthly to discuss local health services and the CCG’s work.
+The CCG also has a Commissioning Patient Reference Group through which patient representatives from practices and other groups across Horsham and Mid Sussex meet together with Crawley CPRG bi-monthly to discuss local health services and the CCG’s work.
 The CPRG members will monitor and provide feedback on engagement activities to assure the CCG Governing Body that the engagement of public and patients is an integral part of all activity.
 This group is key to ensuring the health services in our local area meet what you tell us you need.

 360 degree stakeholder survey

 Clinical commissioning groups (CCGs) need to have strong relationships with a range of health and care partners in order to be successful commissioners within the local system.
 The CCG 360 stakeholder survey is a key part of ensuring these strong relationships are in place.